 The menu is small, but the pickings are fabulous.
-Some real ingenuity has gone into the menu and you are sure to be wowed by what they have on offer.
+Some real ingenuity has gone into the menu, and you will surely be wowed by what they offer.
 I’ve been a couple of times.
-The first time I was there, I absolutely loved the Pear French Toast and the hot smoked salmon – kinda a big deal for me as I’ve always been a cold smoked salmon sort of person, but this opened some doors for me.
+The first time I was there, I loved the Pear French Toast and the hot smoked salmon – kind of a big deal for me as I’ve always been a cold smoked salmon, but this opened some doors for me.
 Also, pears and fish?
 What?!
-Turns out that’s an amazing combinatioin.
+Turns out that’s an amazing combination.

-My second visit surpassed the first, which I didn’t think was going to be an easy feat.
+My second visit surpassed the first, which I didn’t think would be an easy feat.
 The portobello risotto was the last dish I tried, and it was utterly delicious.
 If you love Little Collins, try out their larger, sister location, Collins.

 Addresses: Jodenbreestraat 144, 1011 NS Amsterdam, Netherlands and Ferdinand Bolstraat 11, 1072 LA Amsterdam, Netherlands